andrewklajman/rp4/README.md

 # NEXT TEXT
+- Drive is decrypted automatically
+- Latest kernel is found and installed

 - Confirm that zsh is implementated
 - Confirm static IP is applied
 - Confirm tools are present